prcutler/castopod-user-guide/docs/instance/persons.md

 ## Add a person

-To add a person, press `New Person` from the left hand sidebar and fill out the following fields:
+To add a person, press `New Person` from the left hand sidebar or press `Create a person` from the upper right hand corner of the **All Persons** page and fill out the following fields:

 * **Avatar**: You can optionally add a picture or avatar of the person.
 Press `Choose File` and upload a picture from your computer.
 It must be at least 400px wide and tall.